rileyjmurray/sageopt/_sources/documentation/sageopt.signomials.rst.txt

 It is possible that the function above cannot capture a convex set of interest.
 This is particularly likely if the desired convex set is not naturally described by signomials.
-If your find yourself in this situation, refer to the :ref:`advancedsigs` section.
+If your find yourself in this situation, refer to the :ref:`advanced topics<advancedsigs>` section.

 .. _workwithsagesigs:

-optimization
+Optimization
 ------------

-Here are sageopt's core functions which can assist with signomial optimization:
+Here are sageopt's convenience functions for signomial optimization:

  - :func:`sageopt.sig_relaxation`,
  - :func:`sageopt.sig_constrained_relaxation`,